kodemore/gata/README.md

     age: int = 0
     status: PetStatus = PetStatus.AVAILABLE

-    class Meta:
+    class Schema:
-        name = PropertyMeta(min=2, max=10)  # Minimum name length is 2 maximum is 10
+        name = Field(min=2, max=10)  # Minimum name length is 2 maximum is 10
-        age = {"min": 0, "max": 100}  # Minimum pet's age is 0 and maximum is 100
+        age = Field(min=0, max=100)  # Minimum pet's age is 0 and maximum is 100
-        tags = {"min": 1}  # List of tags must contain at least one item
+        tags = Field(min=1)  # List of tags must contain at least one item
 ```
-Inner `Meta` class contains properties, name of the property corresponds to parent class.
+Inner `Schema` class contains properties, name of the property corresponds to parent class.
-Each property holds dict value or instance of `gata.PropertyMeta` (typed dict) which may contain the following keys:
+Each property must be Field instance.
+Field constructor accepts following arguments:

- - `min` - depending on the context it specified be min value or length
+ - `min: int` - depending on the context it specified be min value or length
- - `max` - depending on the context it specifies maximum value or length
+ - `max: int` - depending on the context it specifies maximum value or length
- - `format` - used to specify accepted string's format, available list of formats is available below
+ - `string_format: str` - used to specify accepted string's format, available list of formats is available below
- - `multiple_of` - used with numbers to specify that validated value has to be multiplication of given value
+ - `multiple_of: typing.Union[int, float]` - used with numbers to specify that validated value has to be multiplication of given value
- - `pattern` - specifies regex used to validate string value
+ - `pattern: str` - specifies regex used to validate string value
- - `read_only` - sets property to read_only mode, which means property will be serialised as usual but skipped during deserialisation and validation if not set
+ - `read_only: bool` - sets property to read_only mode, which means property will be serialised as usual but skipped during deserialisation and validation if not set
- - `write_only` - sets property to write_only mode, which means property will be deserialised and validated but not serialised
+ - `write_only: bool` - sets property to write_only mode, which means property will be deserialised and validated but not serialised
+ - `serialiser: typing.Callable` - allows to override standard serialiser for property
+ - `deserialiser: typing.Callable` - allows to override standard deserialiser for property

-#### Custom serialisers/deserialisers in metaclass
+#### Custom serialisers/deserialisers in schema

 In case creating custom serialisable type is not an option gata provides simple api for defining
 custom serialisation/deserialisation functions for properties.